 “Buddha is one thing and Buddhism is another.
 Buddha was an ascetic warrior, an Aryan of heroic caste, a Shastriya who tackled immortality by direct attack and with the arms of a warrior, with sword drawn … Buddhism has been totally altered and is today no more than the shadow of what it was.” – Miguel Serrano

-The 24-spoked Asoka Chakra adorns the national flag of modern-day India, waiting for one who can live up to the ideals that it represents.
+The 24-spoked Asoka Chakra on the national flag of modern-day India waits for those who can live up to the ideals that it represents.
 To those who despair that all 24 Tirthankars prophesized to appear within this temporal cycle have already appeared and departed, let them be reminded that Siddhartha and Asoka were not prophesized, yet appeared anyway and achieved more than all the Tirthankars combined.
 This is the point of Sramanism: karma is will, not fate.
 Whoever now has the will to turn the wheel has the potential to begin a new temporal cycle altogether, where all the mistakes we once made during the old cycle need not be made again.